Best practices for Chrome Enterprise admins to enable a remote workforce

 As more businesses consider how to enable their teams to work remotely, IT admins are increasingly thinking through how to best support a distributed workforce.
 Earlier this week we shared some tips and best practices, but if you’re an admin that uses Chromebooks or Chrome Browser in your environment, you might be wondering what specific steps you should consider.

-Here are a few ideas admins should think about to keep their workforce secure and productive:
+You can check out all the Chrome Enterprise benefits for working from home on our website, but here are a few additional ideas admins should think about to keep their workforce secure and productive:

 Configure settings and policies to keep devices and data secure

 Chromebooks have built-in security, but Chrome Enterprise administrators also have access to a wide range of settings to further mitigate risks from malware, phishing, and lost devices.

 First, we recommend checking Google Safe Browsing settings across your Chrome devices and managed browsers to ensure it’s enabled to warn users of malicious sites that might contain malware or be known for phishing.
 For Chrome devices, you then can check screen lock settings to make sure they automatically lock after being idle to reduce the likelihood of someone using the device when the employee is away.
 If needed, you can remotely disable a Chrome device directly from the Google Admin console in case a device is lost or stolen, and even post a message that lets the finder know where to return it.